lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 Objects can contain additional information:

-- **Metadata**, which is a list of text-based key-value pairs
+- **Metadata**, which is a list of text-based key-value pairs.
-- **Tags** which are also Unicode-based key-value pairs, and are useful for storing security & lifecycle policy information
+- **Tags** which are also Unicode-based key-value pairs, and are useful for storing security & lifecycle policy information.
-- a **Version ID**, if versioning is enabled
+- A **Version ID**, if versioning is enabled.

 ### S3 Security